Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128100; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Add Cocktail page.
 * &#128100; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Edit Cocktail page.
 * &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Manage Categories page.
+* &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Manage Users page.
 * &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Add Category page.
 * &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Edit Category page.
 * &#128683; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Log In page.